JohnVaughn05/ScarletEngine/README.md

 # ScarletEngine
-Proprietary C++17 and Vulkan 1.3 game engine.
+Proprietary C++17 and Vulkan 1.3 game engine and renderer.